ralvares/ipxe/README.md

 guestinfo.ipxe[.<network device>].<setting name>[.<setting type>] = "<value>"
 ```

-### Create Demo Virtual Machine using Vmware GUI or use ansible to automate it :)
+### Create Demo Virtual Machine using vCenter GUI or use ansible to automate it :)

 ### Set guest.info parameters as follows:
 ```